Changyangli/changyangli.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I work as a Graduate Research Assistant at the Design Computing and Extended Reality Group, advised by [Prof. Lap-Fai Yu](https://craigyuyu.github.io/home/index.html).
-Before that, I received my MS degree in Computer Science at the University of Virginia, and BS degree in Computer Science at Beijing Institute of Technology.
+I am a Research Scientist at Goertek Alpha Labs.
+I received my Ph.D. in Computer Science from George Mason University, where I was advised by  [Prof. Lap-Fai Yu](https://craigyuyu.github.io/home/index.html).
+Before that, I received my M.S. in Computer Science from the University of Virginia and my B.S. in Computer Science from the Beijing Institute of Technology.

-My research interests include graphics, mixed reality, vision, human-computer interaction, and computational design.
-Specifically, I study generative 3D content (virtual human activities and environments, NeRFs) for facilitating AR, and scene-adaptive AR/VR + HCI.
+My research interests include computer graphics, computer vision, mixed reality, and human–computer interaction.
+Specifically, I study scene understanding and perception, generative modeling of human activities and environments, and scene-adaptive AR/VR with HCI.

 Email: changyangli10@gmail.com